Data-Driven Closure Parametrizations with Metrics: Dispersive Transport: Multi-Scale Data-Driven Model

 \subsubsection{Dataset Review}

 To develop a dataset upon which the data-driven model can be trained, a series of pore geometries are developed.
 For each type of complex pore geometry (see \cref{subsec:poregeometries} and \cref{fig:unitcells_complex}), 3000 instances are created, for a total of 9000 cases.
 For each case, the flow and transport problems are solved and volume averaged.
 With these results, the optimal dispersivity coefficients, $\alpha_L$ and $\alpha_T$, are found for each case.
-The distribution of the coefficients making up the dataset can be seen here in \cref{fig:Alpha_dataset}.
+The distribution of the coefficients making up the dataset is shown in \cref{fig:Alpha_dataset}.

-Regarding the longitudinal dispersivity, $\alpha_L$, the voronoi cells produce coefficients typically between the 0.5 and 1 range, where fractal cells focus in a lower range, from 0.2 to 0.75.
-The perlin cells are more widely distributed across both ranges.
-For the transversal dispersivity, $\alpha_T$, nearly all geometries will produce values below 0.5, clustered primarily closer to 0.0.
-This clustering close to zero is an artifact from the constraints outlined in \cref{subsec:OptimalAlphas}.
+The voronoi cells produce longitudinal dispersivities typically between 1.0 and 1.5, whereas the fractal cells focus in a lower range, from 0.2 to 0.75, and the perlin cells between 0.25 and 1.0.
+For the transversal dispersivity, $\alpha_T$, nearly all geometries produce values below 0.5, clustered primarily closer to 0.0.
+This clustering close to zero can be explained by the constraints outlined in \cref{subsec:OptimalAlphas}.
 For this parameter, a clear tendency for a certain type of cell is not observed.